OSIRIS ISIS 5 ISIS OSIRIS

 Dance, then, wherever you may be;

-And I'll lead you all wherever you may be,
+And I'll lead you all wherever you

 And I'll lead you all in the dance, said he.